renatalantos/booking-system/README.md

     -   #### Form input fields on signup, register, signout, table booking, edit booking and delete booking forms
     -   #### Buttons - including form buttons (signup, register, signout, table booking, edit booking and delete booking form buttons) and page buttons (Visit Us button on Home page)

+-   ### Features to add in future
+    -   #### I would like to add a dropdown list for registered users to acess their account-related activites like view bookings, login and logout.

 ## Technologies Used
+# Technologies Used

 ### Languages Used